risen228/nextjs-effector/README.md

 That's why `getInitialProps` is more recommended way to bind your Effector models to Page lifecycle.
 When navigating between pages, it runs on client side, so we can easily omit the app event execution.

-## I need to run appEvent and pageEvent in parallel.
+## I need to run sharedEvents and pageEvent in parallel.
 How can I do that?

-You can create GIP / GSSP fabric without `appEvent`, and define the flow manually:
+You can create GIP / GSSP fabric without `sharedEvents`, and define the flow manually:

 ```tsx
 const createGetInitialProps = createAppGetInitialProps()